Pipas/LinuxConfig/README.md

 sudo gem install fusuma
 ```

-My personal gestures file is in this repository in the older called fusuma, I create a symlink to this folder at `~/.config`
+My personal gestures file is in this repository in the folder called fusuma, to use it create a symlink to this folder at `~/.config`

 ```shell
 ln -s ~/.dotfiles/fusuma ~/.config/fusuma